adi0709/Boost-Casino-Cypress/README.md

 ## Prerequisites

-Make sure you have the following requirements are met as pre requisites:
+Make sure you have the following requirements are met as pre-requisites:

 - Install [Node.js](https://nodejs.org/)
 - Install npm (Node Package Manager, comes with Node)